Boardman Police Department among first to test cruiser self-sanitizing technology

-BOARDMAN, Ohio (WKBN) – In an age of concern about COVID-19, police in Boardman have had to adapt to new ways of doing things.
+BOARDMAN, Ohio (WYTV) – In an age of concern about COVID-19, police in Boardman have had to adapt to new ways of doing things.

 “When they get in the vehicle at the beginning of their shift, they’ll wipe it down completely with Clorox wipes,” Chief Todd Werth said.